 - The next day heat the olive oil in a large pot or pressure cooker over medium heat.
 Add the white or yellow onion and cook for about 3 minutes or until it's translucent.
 Add the green onion and garlic and cook for another minute.
 Add the chopped tomatoes and cook for about 3-5 minutes or until they are soft.
 Now add the cumin and food coloring and stir well.

-- Slowly add the water, then add the sausage, pork meat and chicken bouillons.
+- Slowly add the water, the chickpeas, then add the sausage, pork meat and chicken bouillons.
 Cover, bring to a boil over high heat, then reduce heat to medium low and cook for about 1½ hour.
 If you're using a pressure cooker, bring to pressure over high heat, then lower the heat to medium low and cook for about 45 minutes.